NodeBE4/opinion/_posts/2022-04-18-theoryofdoom.md

 Source?
 I'm not sure I got that memo?

+----- __228.13__ -----2022-04-26 12:15:18+08:00:

+> as if it's their exclusive right to have "the science" on their side.

+Indeed.
+That's what happens when televangelist-type charlatans like Francis Collins rise to positions of influence and have the audacity to call actually competent experts, like Dr. Jay Bhattacharya (Stanford), "fringe" epidemiologists.

 ### 229: [TSA will no longer enforce mask mandate after a federal judge strikes it down](https://old.reddit.com/r/CoronavirusIllinois/comments/u6t58f/tsa_will_no_longer_enforce_mask_mandate_after_a/), submitted on 2022-04-19 09:28:21+08:00.

 ----- __229.1__ -----2022-04-19 19:58:52+08:00: